R. Kyle Bocinsky, Andrew Gilreath-Brown, Keith Kintigh, Ann Kinzig, Timothy A. Kohler, Allen Lee, Bertram Ludaescher, Timothy McPhillips

 On the Analyze Data page, you can tailor the data display to most effectively address your particular research questions.

 Select a Variable.
-Just below the blue navigation bar SKOPE displays the dataset title and, in a dropdown menu, the variable being graphed and analyzed.
+Just below the header, SKOPE displays the dataset title and, in a dropdown menu, the variable being graphed and analyzed.
 If the dataset offers more than one variable, you will first want to select the variable of interest using the dropdown menu.
-(If you selected a variable or time period in a previous step, it should be carried over here.)
+(If you have selected a variable or time period in a previous step, it should be carried over here.)

 Spatial Grid/Cells.
 SKOPE’s raw data are modeled values for a specific time step and spatial grid cell.
 Above the graph on the left, SKOPE displays the area in km2 of the selected study area as outlined on the maps.
 Next to that, it reports the number of cells and the area covered by the cells that are included within or intersected by the selected area outline.
 While you can precisely specify a study area on the SKOPE map or via an uploaded study area outline, SKOPE computations are based on computations over all grid cells that are contained within or are intersected by the area or point you have selected.
 This means that the area considered in the computations is generally larger than your actual selection.

 Customizing the Graphical Display.
 You can customize the graphical display in several ways.
-First, the graph will be recalculated whenever you redefine the study area, change the temporal interval, or change the variable being analyzed (in the dropdown menu).
-Second, you can change the display by modifying parameters listed in the Statistics for the Temporal Interval displayed to the right of the graph (see below) once you click on the Update button.
+First, the graph will be recalculated whenever you redefine the study area, change the temporal interval, or change the variable being analyzed.
+Second, you can change the display by modifying parameters listed in the Statistics for the Temporal Interval displayed to the right of the graph (see below) once you click on the orange Update button.
 Finally, you can use the Plotly functions (icons that appear when you put the cursor in the upper right of the graph), to zoom in or out on the graph.
-Use the reset axes button (tiny home icon) to restore the graph
+Use the reset axes button (tiny home icon) to restore the graph.
+Note: Zooming in on the graph using the Plotly tools does not change the interval over which the statistics are calculated.

 Temporal Interval Statistics.
 At the top of the Statistics panel, in the line starting with “Original,” SKOPE displays the mean, median, and standard deviation of the summarized values for the selected area over all time steps.
 In these calculations, at each time step the value used for the selected area is the summary value (mean by default) of all selected pixels.
 If the values are Z-score transformed as described below, the mean median, and standard deviation of that fixed interval are displayed in the line beginning with “Transformed”.
 If the values are smoothed, the mean median, and standard deviation of the smoothed or transformed and smoothed) data are displayed in the line beginning with “Smoothed”.